Use Kubernetes YAML files to configure scaling configurations of the Elastic Container Instance type

 6. On the Scaling Configurations tab, click Create Scaling Configuration.

-7. Click the Create By YAML File tab to edit the YAML file.
+7. Click the Create By YAML File tab and edit the Deployment YAML.
+The following table describes the fields you must update for your environment:

 yaml-伸缩配置.png

 8. Click Create.
-In the Confirm Information message, confirm the information and click Confirm.
+In the Confirm Information dialog, review the configuration and click Confirm.

 伸缩配置.png

-9. In the Enable Scaling Configuration message, click OK.
+9. In the Enable Scaling Configuration dialog, click OK.

-1. On the Instance Configuration Sources tab, view the details of the created scaling configuration.
+1. On the Instance Configuration Sources tab, confirm that the new scaling configuration appears with the correct details.

 查看伸缩配置.png